Monguilhott/random-fighters/README.md

-# Flutter Project Documentation - Character Fight Game
+# Flutter Project - Flutter Fighters

 ## Introduction
 This is a documentation document for the Flutter project of a simple character fight game.
 The app consists of two main screens: the character selection screen and the fight screen.
 Players can choose two characters to battle, or random characters will be automatically selected for them.
 The fight occurs textually, with two types of attacks available: basic attack and special attack.
 Additionally, the fight scenarios are randomized.

-## Installation
-To run the application on your device, follow these steps:

-1. Clone the project repository to your local machine:

-2. Open the project in your Flutter development environment.

-3. Run the application on an emulator or physical device.

 ## Usage
 ### Character Selection Screen